Fatal-Errol/Fatal-Errol/README.md

 Hello fellow human!

-I am **Errol**, a seasoned software engineer with experience on building maintenable enterprise software.
+I am **Errol**, a seasoned software engineer with experience in building maintainable enterprise software.

-Nothing much to see here since most of my work are in private companies.
-I sparingly contribute to open source software that I consume like video addons and hacking my entertainment system.
+Nothing much to see here since most of my work has been in private companies.
+I contribute occasionally to open source software that I consume like video addons and hacking my entertainment system.

 My CV should give you an overview on what my career looks like: